GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (228).md

 THe caster may affect an additional creature through touch.
 The total time passed this way is divided by 1 + the total number of creatures affected this way.

 **Critical Failure**: The time that passess is multiplied by the points of failure.
 Additionally, you gain spell sickness eqal to the points of failure.

+#### Vol d'esprit

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to a creature you can perceive dying

+**Range**: 5 yards

+**Effect**: You steal a little essence from a passing creature.
+Until the end of the encounter, you have that creature's turn order chit.
+At the start of each round, you may choose which chit to use.
+While you possess an excess chit this way- you may choose to loose one you are not using in exchange for gaining advantage on a check or save.

+If the creature did not actually die when you cast this, the spell fails.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the range by 2.5 yards.

+**Critical Failure**: You instead peer into a realm you should not have accessed.
+You gain inebriation equal to the spell's tier.

+#### Theft of Essence

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to a creature you can perceive dying

+**Range**: 5 yards

+**Effect**: You steal a little essence from a passing creature.
+Until the end of the encounter, you have that creature's turn order chit.
+At the start of each round, you may choose which chit to use.
+While you possess an excess chit this way- you may choose to loose one you are not using in exchange for gaining advantage on a check or save.

+If the creature did not actually die when you cast this, the spell fails.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the range by 2.5 yards.

+**Critical Failure**: You instead peer into a realm you should not have accessed.
+You gain inebriation equal to the spell's tier.

 #### Thornvalder